1712n/wall-e/wiki/spec_file_best_practices.md

 - **Descriptive Test Names**: Write clear and descriptive test names that align with the functional requirements of the worker.
 If needed, include technical details in the test description to clarify the test's purpose.
 - **Use Real-World Data Mocks**: Utilize mock data that closely resembles real-world scenarios.
 This ensures the tests are relevant and reflect actual use cases.
 - **Mock Database Interactions**:  When testing database operations, use mock methods to simulate interactions with the database.
 This allows you to test various scenarios without relying on a real database.
-- **Focus on Input/Output**: Concentrate on mocking the input and output of database operations.
-This approach ensures that your tests remain focused on the worker's external behavior and not on specific implementation details of database interactions.
-- **Use High-Level Mocks**: Create high-level mocks for database operations that reflect the expected behavior without tying tests to specific implementation details.
-For example, mock the `insert` method of your ORM to return a predefined result.
+- **Use High-Level Mocks Focused on Input/Output**: Concentrate on mocking the input and output of database operations by creating high-level mocks that reflect the expected behavior without tying tests to specific implementation details.
+For example, instead of mocking specific SQL queries or ORM methods like drizzle.select().from().where(), mock the insert method of your ORM to return a predefined result.

 **Example:**